salcedoe/MtMdocs/docs/matlabBasics/ControlFlow.md

     >
     > **end**

-    1. Notice immediately following the the `for` keyword is an initializing statement that resembles a variable assignment
+    1. Notice immediately following the `for` keyword is an initializing statement that resembles a variable assignment
     2. This *initializing statement* determines how many times the LOOP will run
     3. The number of times that the loop will run equals the number of columns in *values*.
     4. On each iteration of the loop, the *index* will pull a value from a subsequent column in *values*.
 So, *index* will have a different value on each iteration.